liquidvisual/fiistay-0821/src/_pages/amenities.md

 ## Air Conditioning

 Apartments have reverse cycle air conditioning for your use.
 Please make sure that all windows and doors are closed for its effective use.
-Please also turn off when leaving the apartment for any length of time.
+Please also turn off when leaving the apartment for any length of time. [link here](/)

 ---